robinhhood/Project-Neurorehabilitation/README.md

 Contributors: Patrick Hinz and An Binh Vu;
 Supervisors: Nicolas Berberich, Natalia Paredes, Ashish Rao, Constantin Uhde;
 Chair for Cognitive Systems, Technical University of Munich

+Based on EduExo, a robotic exeskeleton kit, we integrate it with soft actuators for grasping.